Lusobowl V will be played under the Blood Bowl 2020 Official Rules, GW’s FAQ’s, Teams of Legends and NAF’s additional races’ rosters.

 If you’re struggling your converted team’s positionals we suggest you to use the following colour coded bases:

 Yellow: Catcher, Runner

-If your opponent can’t easily recognise the different player types on your team, you must let him mark them somehow (without damaging the miniatures, of course).
-This could be with bottle caps or coloured rings etc.
+If your opponent can’t easily recognise the different player types on your team, you must let him mark them somehow (without damaging the miniatures or paint job, of course).
+This could be with bottle caps or coloured rings for example.